brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-For any other expression `expr`, the value `^expr` is a reflection of the _evaluation_ of the expression.
+For any other expression `expr`, the value `^expr` is a reflection of the _result_ of the expression.
 The expression is ill-formed if `expr` is a parenthesized expression.

 :::bq
 ```c++